|

 ordered the unite to attack without reconnoitering.

-And then, none had the foresi
+And then, none had the foresight to withdraw to

 defensive positions, utilizing the artillery, until an

-ment and battle plan could be made.
+assessment and battle plan could be made.

-gan a disorganized retreat to
+of the regiments began a disorganized retreat to

 Barbour's Station.
 The following morning, the wounded